-- Name three reasons why noroviruses are so easily transmitted in closed settings
+- Name three reasons why noroviruses are transmitted so easily in closed settings

 - Explain why some people are more likely to become infected with norovirus than others